MurakawaLab/ReapTEC/README.md

 •	(Optional) TSS_peak_based_analysis_log: This log file provides instructions to perform TSS–based single-cell analysis.
 The 5′ ends of transcripts are counted at the single-cell level for each TSS peak.

-Related data is deposited here https://doi.org/10.5061/dryad.gtht76hv9 and described in the README_Dryad_for_github_240414 file.
+Related data is deposited here https://doi.org/10.5061/dryad.gtht76hv9 and described in the README_Dryad_for_github_April15_2024 file.

+#### Note: The ReapTEC scripts are applicable to data from Next GEM versions.
+Our team is currently testing whether ReapTEC can be applied to GEM-X data as well.